shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Affinity Assist

+You gain the ability to help others bend reality.
+You gain the following reaction:

+**Bend Spell
-At level 3, you gain the ability to help others bend reality.
-When another creature casts a spell from your bonded schools, you may use your reaction to add one of your Bond Affinity options to it.
-You can do this even if a Bond Affinity option has already been applied to it by someone else.
+**Trigger: Another creature within your Cast Range casts a spell from your bonded schools
+Reaction: You add one of your Bond Affinity options to the spell

+You can use your Bend Spell reaction even if a Bond Affinity option has already been applied to it by someone else.
 You may not apply a Bond Affinity option that has already been applied with your Spell Sharing feature.

 Either the casting creature or the spell must be within your Cast Range.